×

 The incident rate, reflecting workplace incidents per hours worked, is a vital safety metric.
 It gauges the effectiveness of safety measures and spots potential hazards.
 A high rate may necessitate improved training or procedures, while a decreasing rate signals safety progress.
 Regular monitoring of incident rates through a safety dashboard can help organizations prevent accidents and prioritize safety.

-The Lost Time Injury Rate (LTIR) calculates the number of work-related injuries resulting in lost workdays per 100 full-time employees.
+The Lost Time Injury Frequency Rate (LTIFR) calculates the number of work-related injuries resulting in lost workdays per 100 full-time employees.
 It’s a critical metric for measuring the severity of injuries and their impact on productivity.

 LTIR serves as an essential safety gauge, highlighting the impact of injuries on workforce productivity.
 Organizations rely on LTIR to pinpoint areas for improvement, such as enhanced training or safer procedures, and to track their journey toward a safer workplace.